strid3r21/BeeDataLogger-Arduino-Helper/README.md

-# Bee Motion S3 Arduino Helper Library
+# Bee Data Logger Arduino Helper Library

-This is the helper library for The Bee Motion S3.
+This is the helper library for The Bee Data Logger.

 Examples can be found in the [examples directory](./examples/), these can also be loaded from the examples menu in the Arduino IDE.